sdmx-twg/vtl/v2.2/docs/reference_manual/operators/General purpose operators/Type conversion/content.rst

 The **cast** operator can be invoked explicitly even for the conversions which allow an implicit cast and in this case the same behaviour as the implicit cast is applied.

-When an **explicit casting with mask** is required, the conversion is made by applying the formatting mask which specifies the meaning of the characters in the output `string`.
+When an **explicit casting with mask** or **explicit casting with optional mask** is required, the conversion is made by applying the formatting mask which specifies the meaning of the characters in the output `string`.
 The formatting Masks are described in the section “VTL-ML – Typical Behaviour of the ML Operators”, sub-section “Type Conversion and Formatting Mask.